The Standard completes its first hotel in London.

 Adding three new-build storeys to the existing structure was a key component of Orms’ brief, and to accommodate the additional weight of the three new floors, Orms collaborated with Structural engineers Heyne Tillett Steel to add new steel columns to the existing structure.
 These were threaded like needles down through the existing waffle slabs to the 1st floor transfer slab and concrete columns below.
 The columns needed to be carefully aligned with the waffles on each floor and be incorporated into the build-up of the new dividing walls between bedrooms.

 Simon Whittaker, Associate at Orms says, “Our proposal to reuse, adapt, and extend the existing Brutalist building was supported by English Heritage.
 They especially welcomed the reuse of the annexe on the grounds of its ‘considerable design merit’ and accepted that the height of the extension was ‘integral for making the design fit for purpose’.
 The bold design has completely transformed the perception of the building, reimagining it for its new use as a destination hotel”.

 To create the rooftop extension PVD coated stainless cladding was used and deliberately angled to form a solid, sculpted roof element, catching the light differently throughout the day to create a constantly changing display.
 On the 8th floor, facades constructed in timber and glass allow the interior materials of the bedrooms to ‘flow out’ onto their private terrace which feature outside baths.
 Above these the 9th and 10th floor bays cantilever out – to match the profile of the existing building below – to host the new restaurant and bar, and a roof terrace above.

-The top floor is served by an external shuttle lift which will glide up the north face of the building opposite St Pancras and a reinstated public garden to the south, originally closed due to anti-social behaviour, connects the hotel to the local streetscape and the hotel’s bar and restaurant.
+The top floor is served by a dedicated external shuttle lift which glides up the north face of the building opposite St Pancras and a reinstated public garden to the south, originally closed due to anti-social behaviour, connects the hotel to the local streetscape and the hotel’s bar and restaurant.